dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/captured-result.md

 ### originalImageTag

-The [DSImageTag](image-tag.md) of the original image that records information such as the image ID of the source image.
+The [DSImageTag](image-tag.md) of the original image that records information such as the image ID of the original image.

 <div class="sample-code-prefix"></div>
 >- Objective-C